How To Reject A Guy Nicely: 12 Tips For Letting Someone Down Easy

 How do you tell a guy you're not interested?

-If you’re not interested, try these tips to reject someone nicely: be honest, kind, and keep it simple.
+If you’re not interested, try these tips to reject someone nicely: be honest, and kind, and keep it simple.
 Express yourself clearly without insults or blame.
 Remember “The Golden Rule”—treat them the way that you would want to be treated.
 That probably means kindly letting them know you’re not interested while not misleading them or giving them false hope.
 If they react negatively, you can and should end the conversation.
 While it’s kind to try to minimize the other person’s hurt by rejecting someone using honest and polite words, you must be respected and made to feel safe.

 - Previous Article